alvaro-osvaldo-tm/Normative-Documents/Externals/Externals.md

 # Externals

-These section captures tools that conforms the normative documents , these selection is Linux-centric
+This directory captures tools that conforms the normative documents , these selection is Linux-centric

-## Rational

-## Security Model